sunpy/sunpy/docs/tutorial/maps.rst

     >>> my_map.date  # doctest: +REMOTE_DATA
     <Time object: scale='utc' format='isot' value=2011-06-07T06:33:02.770>

-Notice that this is an `~astropy.time.Time` object which we discussed in the previous section :ref:`time-in-sunpy`.
+Notice that this is an `~astropy.time.Time` object which we discussed in the previous :ref:`time-in-sunpy` section of the tutorial.
 Similarly, we can access the exposure time of the image,

 .. code-block:: python